 Low-Cost Rabies Vaccination & Microchip Clinic

 Dogs and cats as young as 12 weeks may participate in the clinic.
-Pet owners should bring their cats in carriers and dogs must remain on a leash of six feet or less.
+Pet owners should bring their cats in carriers.
+Dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
 LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!
+Opens a New Window.

 - Cats (One- and three-year vaccine) - $10

-- Dogs (Three-year vaccine) - $40, includes a 3 year county-required license
+- Dogs (Three-year vaccine) - $40, includes a three-year, county-required license

 Additional Information About the Rabies Vaccine & Microchips